-Section 5.
+Section 6.
 Box Top for Education Committee Chair shall:

-Organize and oversee the collection, organization and tum in of box tops for the November 1st and March Ist yearly deadlines.
+Promote the program as a fundraiser using program coordinator website.

 Promotions and class/grade incentives can be created with the PTO executive board approval.

-Responsible for printing and giving collection forms to the front office secretaries for distribution after PTO president approval.
+Responsible for printing and distributing any resources once approved by the PTO president and school principal prior to printing.

+Share the fliers and resources with the corresponding secretary for web and social media postings.

-Prepare a brief monthly report to be presented at the PTO General Meeting
+Prepare a brief monthly report to be presented at the PTO General Meeting.

 Maintain a job file to be given to successor.